Thai crisis deepens as PM's supporters weigh in

-BANGKOK Thai Prime Minister Yingluck Shinawatra's red-shirted supporters said on Wednesday they were ready to defend her government in the streets from an elite-backed protest movement seeking to install an unelected "People's Council".
+BANGKOK Thai Prime Minister Yingluck Shinawatra's red-shirted supporters said on Wednesday they were ready to defend her government in the streets from royalist-backed protesters seeking to install unelected leaders.

-The warning highlights the risks of a crisis centered on the electoral and legislative power of the Shinawatra family, revered by the rural and urban poor but reviled by Bangkok's royalist elite as inept and graft-ridden.
+The warning by Thailand's mostly working poor "red shirts" highlights the risks of a crisis fuelled by middle-class anger at the electoral and legislative power of the Shinawatra family, revered as populist heroes in the vote-rich north and northeast.

-He has called on police to arrest Yingluck for treason, ordered civil servants to report to him and called for citizen "peacekeeping forces" to take over from police.
-On Wednesday, he told the army and police chiefs to report to him.
+He has told police to arrest Yingluck for treason, ordered civil servants to report to him, not the government and called for citizen "peacekeeping forces" to take over from police.

-"We have set the time of 8 p.m.
-Thursday as our deadline to meet with security heads," he told reporters.
+On Wednesday, he mocked Yingluck for her earlier comment that she could not resign because she needed to run the country as caretaker until an election slated for February 2.

+"If a plane crashed with the whole cabinet in it and they all died, Thailand would still go on," Suthep said, describing himself as an "ambassador of the people" before a crowd of 2,500, one of the smallest since his campaign started.

+He said he had requested a meeting with the police and military chiefs by Thursday evening, during which he would ask them to choose a side in the conflict.
+Their comments, he said, would help shape his strategy to overthrow Yingluck.

-It is unclear if they will meet.
-Security forces have remained aligned with the government and missed deadlines have become the norm for a protest movement that has openly courted anarchy on Bangkok streets in hopes of inducing a military coup or judicial intervention to bring down Yingluck.
+It's unclear if they will meet.
+Missed deadlines have become the norm for a publicity-thirsty protest movement that has openly courted anarchy on Bangkok streets in hopes of inducing a military coup or judicial intervention to bring down Yingluck.

+Threatened national strikes have not materialized.
+Police have ignored calls to withdraw.
+Deadlines for toppling the government have passed with Yingluck shaken but still in power.

+Demonstrations expanded on Monday when 160,000 people rallied in Bangkok, causing Yingluck to dissolve parliament and call an election for February 2.
+That vote may be meaningless if the Democrat Party, which backs the protests, decides to boycott it.

-Suthep says parliament, now controlled by Yingluck's Puea Thai Party, should be suspended and replaced by an unelected People's Council made up of appointed "good people".
+Suthep, a silver-haired former deputy prime minister in Democrat-led government that Yingluck's ruling party beat by a landslide in 2011, has pressed forward with a plan to install an unelected "people's council" made up of appointed "good people".

-If that happens, the United Front for Democracy Against Dictatorship (UDD), a red-shirted protest movement based largely in Thailand's populous north and northeast, would rally to Yingluck's side, said Jatuporn Promphan, one of its leaders.
+If that happens, the United Front for Democracy Against Dictatorship (UDD), as the red shirts are known, would rally to Yingluck's side, said Jatuporn Promphan, one of its leaders.

 "It is the UDD's job to bring together en masse the red shirts and those who love democracy and don't agree with Suthep's methods.
 There will be many more people than Suthep managed to gather," he told Reuters in an interview.

-Suthep has said he wants to make provincial governors directly elected and institute reforms of the corruption-plagued police and bureaucracy, but he has offered few specifics of how he would run the country beyond criticisms of government policies such as a troubled rice-subsidy scheme.

-Public support for his movement has fluctuated.
-Police estimated the number of anti-government protesters on Bangkok's streets at about 6,000 on Wednesday, a fraction of the 160,000 who rallied on Monday.

-The opposition Democrat Party will meet next week to decide whether to boycott the election, a step that could inflame tensions and heighten the risk of Suthep's group seizing power if the election is ignored and the politically powerful military or the judiciary get involved, a familiar pattern in Thailand.
+The impasse could drag on for weeks.
+Suthep's group could even seize power if the politically powerful military or the judiciary get involved, a familiar pattern in Thailand.

 Although Thaksin or his allies have won every election of the past decade, the politicized courts have often intervened, annulling an 2006 election won by Thaksin on a technicality and later dissolving his Thai Rak Thai Party for electoral fraud.